ThibaudDauce/EloquentInheritanceStorage/readme.md

 ### Storage name

-You can use a different storage table name by overriding `$storageSuffix` and `$storageSeparator` in your parent model.
+You can use a different storage table name by defining `$inheritanceStorageName` in your parent model.

-For a table named `characters-table`
+Example: for a view named `characters` and a storage table named `characters-table`
 ```php
 <?php